scionproto/scion/doc/control-plane.rst

 PCBs do not traverse peering links.
-Instead, available peering links are announced along with a regular path in the individual AS entries of PCBs during *intra-AS* beaconing.
-Peering links are not announced in *inter-AS* beaconing.
+Instead, available peering links are announced along with a regular path in the individual AS entries of PCBs during *intra-ISD* beaconing.
+Peering links are not announced in *inter-ISD* beaconing.
 If both ASes at either end of a peering link have registered path segments that include a specific peering link, then it can be used to during segment combination to create an end-to-end path.